PlasmaEngine/PlasmaDocs/docs/Manual/audio/soundinstance.markdown

+# Sound Instances
-[ SoundInstances ](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/soundinstance.markdown) are created at runtime whenever a [SoundCue](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/audio/soundcue.markdown) is played.
+[ SoundInstances ](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/soundinstance.markdown) are created at runtime whenever a [SoundCue](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundcue.markdown) is played.
 Their properties are initially set by the SoundCue, but the user can then manipulate the SoundInstance's properties without affecting the SoundCue or any other SoundInstances created by it.

 #  Using SoundInstances

-A SoundInstance is returned by the `PlayCue`and `PlayCuePaused` methods on [SoundEmitters ](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/audio/soundemitter.markdown) and [SoundSpaces ](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/audio/soundspace.markdown), the `Play` method on [SimpleSounds ](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/audio/simplesound.markdown), and the `PlayCueOnNode` method on SoundCues.
+A SoundInstance is returned by the `PlayCue`and `PlayCuePaused` methods on [SoundEmitters ](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundemitter.markdown) and [SoundSpaces ](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundspace.markdown), the `Play` method on [SimpleSounds ](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/simplesound.markdown), and the `PlayCueOnNode` method on SoundCues.
 If a `PlayCuePaused` method is used, the SoundInstance must have its Paused checkBox property set to `False` before it will begin playing.

 SoundInstance objects are reference counted: they will stay alive as long as a variable is stored with the SoundInstance assigned to it, so the SoundInstance can still be accessed even after it finishes playing.
 If the user does not store a variable, the SoundInstance will continue playing audio, but cannot be accessed in LightningScripts.

 ## Controlling Playback

 When a SoundInstance is paused it stops playing all audio, then can be resumed and will continue playing where it left off, with no change to its settings or behavior.
 SoundInstances have a single Boolean property, Paused checkBox, which controls whether they are playing or paused.
 If Paused checkBox is set to `true` when the SoundInstance is already paused, or set to `false` when it is not paused, nothing will happen.